Duluth City Adult Softball League

 • All alcohol consumed at Wheeler Complex, within the fenced area, must be purchased at the

 concession stand.
-No alcohol is allowed on the field of play or in the dugout area.
+No alcohol is allowed on the field of play.

 The City reserves the right to impose at any type of suspension of unsportsmanlike conduct at any time.